Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * On WiFi-equipped Duet boards (Duet 3 Mini 5+ WiFi and Duet 2 WiFi) the MAC address is unique and set on the WiFi Module so this command has no effect.
 * The default MAC address on a Ethernet-equipped Duet boards is generated from the unique processor ID so there is normally no need to change it.
 * All devices running on the same network should have different MAC addresses.
 For your printers, changing the last digit is sufficient.
-* In SBC mode, this command should be in dsf-config.g NOT config.g.
+* In SBC mode, this command should be in dsf-config.g, NOT config.g.

 ## M550: Set Name